jfsimon1981/utilities-bits_to_hex/README.md

 # utilities-bits_to_hex
-Bit to hexadecimal converter (command line tool)
+Bits to hexadecimal converter (command line tool)